They Knew Mr. Knight (film)

 They Knew Mr. Knight is a 1946 British drama film directed by Norman Walker and starring Mervyn Johns, Nora Swinburne and Joyce Howard.
-It was based on a 1934 novel of the same title by Dorothy Whipple.
+It was written by Victor McLure and Walker based on a 1934 novel of the same title by Dorothy Whipple.

+Plot

 A man is sentenced to twelve months in Lincoln jail following his involvement in a share scam, plunging himself and his family into despair.
 However, by the time of his release he is able to face his uncertain future with fortitude.

+Production

 The film was made by Norman Walker's G.H.W.
 Productions, funded by the Rank Organisation, at Denham Studios.
 It suffered a financial loss on its release and it was the last of four films that Walker made for Rank.